 For CRE, standardized electronic transactions are the big disruptor.
 Why?
 Those championing electronic transactions believe they will lead to electronic markets that would displace the agent’s role in the supply and demand proposition: agents would not be needed to pair buyers/tenants with sellers/landlords.
 Those displaced agents would convert to real estate consultants much like the way stockbrokers operate now.
 Anyone who got in at the bottom would be in the best position to pivot and survive.

 But postmortems of Zethus pointed to the involvement of larger brokerages as a contributing factor in its failure.
 Disruptive innovation doesn’t start at the top.
 It is borne or purposely tested in under-served, ignored or emerging markets where people can’t afford, can’t use or don’t have access to whatever product or service other people normally use.
 It enters the mainstream when it’s deemed useful, different and in demand.

 What if Zethus had gone it alone, hovering around the fringe working out the bugs and building demand?
 What if Cushman and Wakefield had slowly nurtured the system on its own without the need for industry buy-in?
 At the time, most critics of the electronic transaction felt it would at least be suitable for small space leasing.
 What if it had been set up that way?
 After a decade, wouldn’t the process be perfected and scalable to large transactions?

-Since the demise of Zethus, online apartment rentals cropped up.
+Since the demise of Zethus, online apartment rental companies cropped up.
 Companies have automated their own lease transactions.
 Youthful start-ups eschew traditional office space in favor of the Regus’ of the world.
-Maybe the disruption everyone in CRE has been waiting for comes from the outside – from places that look like small potatoes but are shaping the way people find, acquire and maintain where they live and work.
+Maybe the disruption everyone in CRE has been waiting for will come from the outside – from places that look inconsequential at first glance but are shaping the way people find, acquire and maintain where they live and work.

 Photo by mharrsch